Dynamic self-loops in networks of passive and active binary elements: Race conditions

 When a state $S^0$ becomes unstable and one of the hysterons flips to produce state $S^1$, the number of unstable hysterons in $S^1$ can be either zero ($S^1$ is stable), one, or more than one.
-If more than one hysteron is unstable, this causes a race condition, which requires to define a dynamical rule specifying which unstable element flips first.
+If more than one hysteron is unstable, this causes a race condition.
 We calculate the race-condition probability $P_{\rm{RC}}$ -- the probability of more than one hysteron being unstable in state $S^{1}$ -- by selecting a state $S^0$ that is stable at $H = 0$, increasing $H$ past $H^{+}(S^0)$, and investigating the number of unstable hysterons of $S^1$ at $H = H^{+}(S^0)$.
 We find that $P_{\rm{RC}}$ increases as $(N J_0)^2$ for $N J_0 \ll 1$, and saturates at a significant value that increases towards $1$ for large $N$ for $N J_0 \gg 1$ (Figs. \ref{fig:race_conditions}).
-We find only minor differences between spins, hysterons, and hysterons with equal spans, though the data suggest that race conditions are more likely for spins.
+We observe only minor differences between spins, hysterons, and hysterons with equal spans.